epycnocode/custom-authentication-in-webflow/README.md

 // Implement validateEmail and validatePassword functions to check user input.
 ```

-**4. Remember:**
-  - Secure your server-side script to prevent unauthorized access and data breaches.
-  - Use strong encryption methods to protect user data and tokens.
-  - Implement best practices for user authentication, such as two-factor authentication.

-**Bonus Tip:** Explore libraries like Auth0 or Firebase for ready-made authentication solutions that integrate seamlessly with Webflow.

 # Need Help?
 Need a High Converting [SaaS Landing Page](https://epyc.in/)?